cortexlabs/cortex/docs/workloads/realtime/predictors.md

 For proper separation of concerns, it is recommended to use the constructor's `config` parameter for information such as configurable model parameters or download links for initialization files.
 You define `config` in your API configuration, and it is passed through to your Predictor's constructor.

 Your API can accept requests with different types of payloads such as `JSON`-parseable, `bytes` or `starlette.datastructures.FormData` data.
-Navigate to the [API requests](#api-requests) section to learn about how headers can be used to change the type of `payload` that is passed into your `predict` method.
+See [HTTP API requests](#http-requests) to learn about how headers can be used to change the type of `payload` that is passed into your `predict` method.

 Your `predictor` method can return different types of objects such as `JSON`-parseable, `string`, and `bytes` objects.
-Navigate to the [API responses](#api-responses) section to learn about how to configure your `predictor` method to respond with different response codes and content-types.
+See [HTTP API responses](#http-responses) to learn about how to configure your `predictor` method to respond with different response codes and content-types.

-## API requests
+### HTTP requests

 The type of the `payload` parameter in `predict(self, payload)` can vary based on the content type of the request.
 The `payload` parameter is parsed according to the `Content-Type` header in the request.
 Here are the parsing rules (see below for examples):